Why Study Dentistry in English at Plovdiv Medical University?

-- Having been under Communist control from 1946 to 1990, Bulgaria is now a parliamentary democracy and free market economy.
+- Bulgaria is now a parliamentary democracy having a free market economy.
 It joined the European Union in 2007.

-- Since gaining democratic status in 1990, the country has undergone a transformation which has seen a thriving economy and modernised education system, with its universities considered among the best in Europe.
+- Since 1990, the country has undergone a transformation which has seen a thriving economy and modernised education system, with its universities considered among the best in Europe.

 - Bulgaria also has a very low cost of living compared to other EU member states, making it a popular location for students from all over the world.